ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

 fetching DEKs (Data Encryption Keys) used for RBD volume encryption.
-The focus of this proposal is to leverage existing KMS implementation to support obtaining Ceph user keyring used while creating, deleting, mapping and resizing RBD volumes.
+The focus of this proposal is to leverage existing KMS implementation to support obtaining Ceph user keyring used while creating, deleting, mapping and resizing volumes.

 ### Benefits